michaelschung/techlab/Java/EndlessRun/EndlessRun_tutorial.md

 ####**~CHECKPOINT #1~**

-This is all of the code we have written so far (excluding the import statements at the top of each file, and `Player.java`, which is shown in full in the section “Create a Player object”).
+This is all of the code we have written so far (excluding the import statements at the top of each file).
 Please double check your code, paying close attention to indentation, capitalization, and syntax.
 If you have any errors, here is your chance to catch them!

+#####EndlessRunModel.java

 ```java
 public class EndlessRunModel {